freeCodeCamp/guide/src/pages/svg/index.md

 ![](https://pbs.twimg.com/media/CTDvkA8UwAAdJg5.png)
 ### Browser Support

-<a href='https://caniuse.com/#feat=svg' target='_blank' rel='nofollow'>Browser support for SVG</a> is available in all modern browsers.
+[Browser support for SVG](https://caniuse.com/#feat=svg) is available in all modern browsers.
 There are some issues with scaling in IE 9 through IE 11 however they can be overcome with the use of the `width`, `height`, `viewbox`, and CSS.

+## Editors

+* [Vectr](https://vectr.com) - web and desktop tool fot creating and editing SVG graphics, free of charge

 ## Tools to create SVG